 Want to know more about catfish?

-Now we are going to discussed fun facts about aquarium catfish
+Here we discussed a few additional fun facts about aquarium catfish

-Approximately 100,000 taste buds exist in Catfish bodies, which helps to detect water chemicals and also respond to touch.
+- Almost 100,000 taste buds exist in Catfish bodies, which helps to detect chemicals presents in the water and also respond to touch.

-The Asian Walking Catfish can walk across the ground, with the help of its fins and tail.
-Similarly it could walk short distances when it needs to relocate to a different pool or body of water.
+- The Asian Walking Catfish can walk across the ground, with the help of its fins and tail.
+In the same vein, it will walk short distances when it needs to relocate to a different pool or body of water.

 - Catfish have an organ, which is called the Weberian apparatus that they use to communicate with each other underwater.
 This organ also helps to improve its hearing ability.
 By rubbing parts of their bodies together underwater, these fish make additional sounds.

 There are certain catfish that are more trouble than they are worth.
 Here are 3 common catfish species you should think twice about before adding them to your tank.
 You should probably avoid all of these following catfish